A Travel Price Comparison for Families, Couples, and Backpackers Zermatt vs. Nice for Food, Nightlife, Resorts, and Couples

 In Nice, you'll find food and scuba diving and snorkeling.
 The length of your trip often depends on your style of travel.
 Visiting the old town is also a must.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

-Visitors enjoy the shopping and skiing when visiting the iconic destination of Zermatt.
+Visitors enjoy the shopping and skiing when visiting the charming destination of Zermatt.
 This town offers something for everyone.
 Many visitors also spend a good bit of time hiking.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 Nice is a great place to explore.
 It is common to spend five days here.
 You can also relax and pamper yourself at one of the resorts.
 Five days is a great amount of time to relax and see the many things that Nice has to offer.
 Anyone can find something fun to do here.

-The stunning town of Zermatt offers skiing and nightlife.
+The iconic town of Zermatt offers skiing and nightlife.
 Make sure you spend some time hiking while you're in the area.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 It's hard to know how much time to spend in Nice.
 Many people enjoy the shopping and nightlife when visiting Nice.
 It's also a relaxing resort destination.
 One week may feel like too much time unless you plan to do a lot of relaxing.